chakreshsahu/arcgis-cli-map-viewer/README.md

 ```

 Use `npm run serve` to full test that Service Workers are working correctly with `webpack-dev-server` self signed certifcates.
 Refer to [this article](https://deanhume.com/testing-service-workers-locally-with-self-signed-certificates/) on how to run Chrome with proper flags enabled for development purposes.

+## Description

+This application is based arcgis-cli.
+Esri Default Widgets included in application.